 If you’re a friendly sort, and like to wish random passersby on the street a HNY, stick with the 10th as your guideline.
 Anything past that and it’s getting weird.
 If you want to say HNY at the end of January, it better be to your immediate family members, and even then they’re going to think you’re being weird.

 And for the love of Pete, under no circumstances should a HNY come out of your mouth or land in a text or email after January has ended.
 This is the official, 100%, no wiggle room, cease and desist, cut-off day.

-It’s February now.
+February is a strict HNY no-fly zone.
 No one wants to hear it.
-It’s cold, some of us have started our taxes, and pretty soon we all have to figure out what to do about Valentine’s Day.
+It’s cold, many people have started their taxes, and pretty soon we all have to figure out what to do about Valentine’s Day.